thing I love

 presented to my father on Fathers Day, 2011.

-to Dave Gorman for some excellent photos which helped to create an historically
+to Dave Gorman for some excellent photos which helped to create a

 accurate model and as always, thanks to Sharon L. for being supportive